75% of Instagram Influencers Are Nano-Influencers: Why Small Creators Win

 How Small Creators Can Use This Advantage

 If you’re a nano-influencer, your size is an asset.
+Presenting that value clearly, for example through a clear creator media kit, makes it easier for brands to see engagement, niche relevance, and past results at a glance.
 Instead of apologizing for follower count, highlight your engagement value when pitching brands.

 Rather than presenting yourself as “small,” emphasize: